Physical Therapy Baltimore, MD

-The first meeting at Mid-Atlantic Spinal Rehab & Chiropractic, you will receive a thorough exam, and we will review your physician’s notes and speak with you and your family about your symptoms and limitations.
+In the first meeting at Mid-Atlantic Spinal Rehab & Chiropractic, you will receive a thorough exam, and we will review your physician’s notes and speak with you and your family about your symptoms and limitations.
 This allows the development of a physical therapy plan that works for you, geared toward restoring mobility and preventing future problems that may arise because of having a stroke.

 Ask questions!
 What are your expectations and does your physical therapist agree with your timetable?
-Here are some tips for succeeding at home while working a Baltimore, MD physical therapy plan.
+Here are some tips for succeeding at home while working with a Baltimore, MD physical therapy plan.

 - Do your homework!
 A Maryland physical therapist can work with you while you are with them, however, follow their instructions and do the exercises necessary to help you regain mobility.

 - Make a schedule and follow it.
 This will help keep you accountable and consistent.